 The Harmonized System code determines your exact duty rate.
 Getting it wrong can mean overpaying duty or facing penalties for under-declaration.
 Here is how to look it up:

-1. Visit the Nigeria Customs Service website and navigate to the tariff lookup section
+1. Visit the Nigeria Customs Service website and work through to the tariff lookup section

 2. Search by product description or browse by chapter (e.g., Chapter 87 for vehicles, Chapter 84 for machinery)